 1. Clip at least three grocery coupons a week.
 Head over to the printable coupons page and look for at least three coupons that you can print.
 There are new deals every day, with many for $2 and $3 off popular products.
 With these coupons, you should be able to shave at least $5 off your grocery bill every week.
 Do that for a year, and it’s a minimum savings of about $250.

 2. Sign up with survey and research companies.
 They want your opinion!
-Sites like Swagbucks and MySurvey will reward you with points for doing simple things at home like watching videos, taking surveys and even testing out new online games.
+Sites like Nielsen Consumer Panel and Toluna will reward you with points for doing simple things at home like watching videos, taking surveys and even testing out new online games.
 You can trade these points in for gift cards and money.
 Some companies host contests for participants with awards up to $20,000.
-Even if you don’t win, you could pocket an extra $150+ over time.
+Even if you don’t win, you could pocket an extra $150+ over the course of a year with a bit of work.

 3. Score weekly freebies.
 Whether it’s a snack, a free app, appetizer, or a fun game, getting a freebie can help you save money on something you’d otherwise pay for.
-Check our freebies and samples page regularly to find new ones.
-Grabbing just one freebie a week that’s worth $5 would help you save $250 after a year.
+Check freebies and samples deals to find new offers.
+Receiving one week that’s worth $5–that you would have paid for anyway– could help you save $250 after a year.

 4. Trade old electronics for cash.
 Don’t let an unused computer or cell phone sit in your closet and gather dust.
 Trade it in for extra cash.
 You could sell the electronics to a site like Gazelle, or you could place it at an auction site or have a yard sale.
 Either way, you could possible walk away with an extra $100 to stash.